 So shall my word be that goes out from my mouth; it shall not return to me empty, but it shall accomplish that which I purpose, and shall succeed in the thing for which I sent it.
 Isaiah 55:11

 When we reflect on the original story of Christmas, it doesn’t look anything like the one we’ve made up.
 There were no Christmas decorations to hang or carols to be sung.
 No gifts to give or nasty fruitcake to regift.
-No Santa Claus or Christmas shows.
+Santa Claus and Christmas shows are non-existent.
 No Black Friday or Cyber Monday.
 Nothing of the sort.
 The only thing we read about is that there was no room.

-When we reflect on Christmas of old, may we remember what it truly is about.
+When we reflect on Christmas of old, may we remember what it truly is about?
 A weary mother.
 A contemplative father.
 No place to lay their heads.
-A story without pomp and circumstance to suggest who this baby really is.
+A story without pomp and circumstance to suggest who this baby is.

 Had we not already read the ending of this incredible story..would we even recognize Him?
 In all honesty, this earthly depiction looks more like our homeless sleeping under a bridge than the entrance of a great and mighty king.

-Will we get too busy and have no room left for Him in our inn?
-Will we try to pretty up the nativity scene rather than seeing it for what it really is?
-Will our hearts be ready to do whatever it is He asks of us?
+Or do we get too busy and have no room left for Him in our inn?
+Will we try to pretty up the nativity scene rather than seeing it for what it is?
+Are our hearts ready to do whatever it is He asks of us?

 Squeeze time in with Him.
-Because you can and He is totally worth it!
+Because you can and He is worth it!

-I would love to hear from you today…What helpful hints do you have for making time to be in God’s Word?
+I would love to hear from you today…What helpful hints do you have for spending time in God’s Word?